pranjaldhole/snake/README.md

 ## How to play the game?

-- Make sure the path to the repository is specified at the beginning of main.py
 - Run main.py from either terminal or from any python IDE, e.g., spyder.

 ## Game